BassantAhmedElbakry/Temperature_Controlled_Fan_System_using_2MCUs/README.md

 # Temperature_Controlled_Fan_System_using_2MCUs
-Temperature Controls the Fan speed ,the lights and the machine
+* Temperature Controls the Fan speed ,the lights and the machine
-<br> First MUC reads the state from EEPROM and the temperature from temperature sensor then send them to the other MUC.
+* First MUC reads the state from EEPROM and the temperature from temperature sensor then send them to the other MUC.

 ### We have 2 states:
 #### 1.Normal state: